Professional/Short course V100 Prescribing Practice

 The level 6 module can contribute towards

 - PGDip Specialist Community Public Health Nursing.

-- Evaluate the unique implications and developmental context of the anatomical and physiological differences between neonates, children and young people (Components A and B).
+- Evaluate the unique implications and developmental context of the anatomical and physiological differences between neonates, children and young people.

 Learning and Teaching

-A variety of approaches will be used in the delivery of the level 3 or Masters level module, including:
+A variety of approaches will be used in the delivery of the level 6 (undergraduate level) or level 7 (Masters level) module, including: